-Post-mastectomy pain management with a multidisciplinary approach is tailored to each patient.
+Post-mastectomy pain management is tailored to each patient.
 Certified therapists address any post-operative issues such as range of motion, scarring and lymphedema prevention.

 Extraordinary Support Services

-Our comprehensive approach goes beyond providing you with the best available treatment options.
-From your first visit here, you’ll gain access to extraordinary care and support services, including
+Our comprehensive approach goes beyond providing you with the best available treatment options and includes access to extraordinary care and support services, including

 psychosocial support team will put you in touch with resources to help manage your life and your wellness during treatment and recovery.

 Your team will stay with you for years through our Survivorship Program.
 While most surgeons don't follow their patients for very long after surgery, our entire team is involved in your follow-up care for many years.
 Read more about the

 Research and Clinical Trials